Andrew Butler: Biography

-Butler was a son of William Butler and Behethland Butler (1764–1853), and was born in Edgefield, South Carolina.
+Butler was a son of William Butler and Behethland Butler (1764–1853), and he was born in Edgefield, South Carolina.
 His early education was at Moses Waddel's Willington Academy.
 He graduated from South Carolina College, now the University of South Carolina.
 He was admitted to the South Carolina bar in 1818.
+Butler had two wives; Susan Anne Sirr 1830 and Harriet Hayne who had his only child, Eloise.

 Political history

 Butler was elected to the South Carolina House of Representatives as a young man, and in 1824 was elected to the South Carolina Senate.
 He served two terms and part of a third in the state Senate before being appointed the judge of the session court in 1833.
 In 1835, Butler was appointed the judge of the South Carolina Court of Common Pleas.

 U.S. Senate

 Butler was appointed to the United States Senate in 1846 as a States' Rights Democrat and elected thereafter to finish the term ending in 1849.
 He was re-elected by the South Carolina legislature to a full term in 1848 and again re-elected in 1854.
 He served in the Senate for the remainder of his life and was the chairman of the Senate Judiciary Committee during much of that time.

 Butler was an ardent advocate of slavery.
 He was a co-author with Stephen A. Douglas of the Kansas-Nebraska Act of 1854.
 This act provided for westward expansion, but in order to gain Southern support, it repealed the Compromise of 1820 by allowing voting residents of new states the right to choose on allowing slavery.

 Butler's Senate career is noted for an event at which he was not present.
 Senator Charles Sumner of Massachusetts, during his "Crime Against Kansas" speech in May 1856, denigrated South Carolina and abused Butler personally in terms considered to exceed parliamentary propriety.
 Sumner likened Butler to Don Quixote and said Butler: "has chosen a mistress to whom he has made his vows, and who, though ugly to others, is always lovely to him; though polluted in the sight of the world, is chaste in his sight.
 I mean the harlot, Slavery."
 Senator Stephen Douglas, who was also a subject of criticism during the speech, suggested to a colleague while Sumner was orating that "this damn fool [Sumner] is going to get himself shot by some other damn fool."

 South Carolina Congressman Preston Brooks, the first cousin once removed of Butler, considered Sumner's speech an attack on his family honor.
-Two days after the speech, Brooks brutally beat Sumner on the Senate floor with a gutta-percha cane, while fellow South Carolina Rep. Laurence Keitt brandished a pistol to prevent other senators from intervening, even as Sumner lay defenseless on the floor and Brooks, continued to beat him.
+Two days after the speech, Brooks brutally beat Sumner on the Senate floor with a gutta-percha cane, while fellow South Carolina Rep. Laurence Keitt brandished a pistol to prevent other senators from intervening, even as Sumner lay defenseless on the floor and Brooks continued to beat him.
 Butler later remarked that if present during the speech, he would have called Sumner to order, hoping to prevent further offense.